aabzaliev/hacky-macky/README.md

 # hacky-macky
-backend with flask for hackathon
+- backend with flask for hackathon
+- delivered